bashmarklets/syms/README.md

 # syms
 One can see symlinks and what they refer to simply by running `ls -l` in a given directory and this is generally sufficient for day to day use.
 If you work with symlinks a lot, on the other hand, then sometimes you may want to list symlinks, and only symlinks, in the given directory.

-`syms` is a simple and shorthand function that let's you do exactly this.
+`syms` is a simple and shorthand function that lets you do exactly this.
 The main benefit of this is that you don't have to scroll if the directory has many files.

 ## Example output
 ```bash